juanjoseparedes/juanjoseparedes/README.md

 - Software Testing and Validation

 😎 *My hobbies* :
-- I like read and go to the beach
+- I like to read and go to the beach

 📚 *Learning*
 - Now I'm learning GOLANG, a Programming Language for Backend.